 Starting from the debate about the emergence of war, this article intends to move one step further, and advance a complementary explanation for the turning of agricultural societies into warrior societies, a change that indeed represents a challenging topic for anthropological archaeology and for social sciences at large.
 Specifically, it aims to answer to the question 'why warrior societies did emerge?' by looking at the incentives (rather than at the material preconditions) that may have plausibly pushed human communities in such a direction.
-It is a well known fact that agriculture has been a necessary element for the development of warrior societies, yet is it also a sufficient one?
-The role of material factors allowing for the birth of warrior societies have been widely investigated (e.g. Beyneix 2007), but less attention has been devoted in evaluating drivers, incentives and rationales that may have pushed humans communities to organize themselves in warrior societies.
+It is a well known fact that agriculture has been a necessary element for the development of warrior societies have been widely investigated (e.g. Beyneix 2007), but less attention has been devoted in evaluating drivers, incentives and rationales that may have pushed humans communities to organize themselves in warrior societies.
 This article aspires to ignite a process meant to fill up this epistemic gap.